-PM’s aide says country ‘will disappear’ if people don’t have more children
+PM’s aide warns Japan could 'disappear’

-Japan risks ceasing to exist as a country if its extremely low birthrate issue is left unaddressed, according to Masako Mori, an aide to Prime Minister Fumio Kishida.
-Mori, an upper house lawmaker and former minister, advises the PM on the birthrate problem as well as on LGBTQ issues.
+Japan faces existential issues if its extremely low birthrate issue is left unaddressed, according to Masako Mori, an aide to Prime Minister Fumio Kishida.
+Mori, an upper house lawmaker and former minister, advises the PM on problems surrounding national fertility rates as well as on LGBTQ issues.

 The official made the remarks in an interview shortly after the country’s Ministry of Health announced yearly statistics on deaths and birth rates, painting a rather grim picture.
 Twice as many people died as were born in the country, with 799,728 births registered compared to 1.58 million deaths.